medialab/keyfayqua/README.md

 ```

-### Match dependency patterns
+### `keyfayqua match` : Match dependency patterns

-After creating a data file with annotated tokens correctly formatted in a CoNLL strings, you're ready to apply Semgrex matches and detect syntactic relationships.
+After creating a data file with annotated tokens correctly formatted in a CoNLL strings, you're ready to apply [Semgrex](https://nlp.stanford.edu/nlp/javadoc/javanlp/edu/stanford/nlp/semgraph/semgrex/SemgrexPattern.html) matches and detect syntactic relationships.
 First, you'll need a JSON file with a set of Semgrex match patterns.
 See an example [here](#composing-the-semgrex-file).
 Then, you'll call the `match` command, as explained [here](#calling-the-match-command).

 #### Composing the Semgrex file